ki-preclinical-imaging-and-testing/science_data_kit/README.md

 - **+** (Computable)

 ... is *nice things* science data.
 Let's have it!

 ## Getting started

+### Spinning up a local instance

+From your local clone of science_data_kit,

+    cd $REPO_HOME/science_data_kit
+    conda create -n python=3.13 science_data_kit pip
+    conda activate science_data_kit
+    pip install requirements.txt

 Ensure all requirements are installed.
 Then you can run

     streamlit run start.py

 from the repository base.
+This works well in `tmux`---otherwise, `nohup`, `bg` or something similar should work fine.

+### The GUI

-Once this is running, you can access from your browser window by navigating to
+Access the GUI from your browser window by navigating to either the default

     localhost:8501

-or whichever port `streamlit` automatically maps your applcation to (see output of streamlit)
+or your local instance's unique host and port address.
+When you launch, `streamlit` automatically maps your application to an open port.
+You can find the output of streamlit in your CLI command's output.